hegerdes/homepage/content/blog/2024-08-homepage-v3.md

 But since everyone is using the technology, it seems like this is the way.

 Yet, eventually I got to a state that was fine for me.
-Still the site had Issues.
+Still the site had issues.
-Load times where a not good, he style was inconsistent, code-blocks looked awful and I never good it working that the site remembered if had dark-mode activated on refreshes.
+Load times where a not good, the style was inconsistent, code-blocks looked awful and I never good it working that the site remembered if had dark-mode activated on refreshes.
 But it was good enough.
 I used that site for almost three years.
 It worked for writing articles and I prioritized other things.

 ## A fresh start - escaping the JS dept
 The site was automatically build from the main branch via netlify.
 Dependabot was setup to pack my packages.
 But the JavaScript world is fast moving and a lot of people dont bother with backwards compatibly.
 With time nuxt3 was released, but nothing worked with it.
 The site was using vue2, bootstrab4 and webpack4.
 Everything got deprecated and Dependabot kept reminding me of updates and vulnabilities.
-The site was slow and vulnerabilities!
+The site was slow, full of outdated packages and vulnerabilities!

-To that day I carefully select my JS packages and avoid dependencies when ever possible because I think the JS ecosystem is a **mess**.
+To this day I carefully select my JS packages and avoid dependencies when ever possible because I think the JS ecosystem is a **mess**.

 I was looking for alternatives quite some time.
 I did't want to go down the JS framework road again, mainly because I did't need most of their functions.
 I wanted a static site generator.
 I looked into hugo which is great but I did't find nice themes and found the themes creation process to much for my task.
 Check out [v2](https://homepage-v2.henrikgerdes.me)